compulim/template-create-react-app/README.md

 1. [Use this template to create a new repo](https://github.com/compulim/template-create-react-app/generate)
 1. In your new repo, go to Actions > Set up scaffold
 1. Click "Run workflow"

+## Set up GitHub Pages

+1. In your new repo, go to Settings > Pages
+1. Modify "Source" and point the branch to `gh-pages`